Over the Blue Ridge to Cherokee Territory

 Oconaluftee Indian Village is an authentic 1760’s replica of Cherokee life.
 Interact with villagers as they hull canoes, craft pottery and masks, weave baskets and practice traditional medicine ceremonies.
 Visit on your own or take a guided tour (May – Beginning of November).

 To comprehend the complex history of the Cherokee Nation, make it a priority to visit the Museum of the Cherokee.
 High tech exhibits explore the 11,000 years of the evolution of the Cherokee.

 Across the street is Qualla Arts and Crafts, the finest examples of traditional Cherokee crafts including baskets, wood carvings, dolls, beaded items, masks and pottery.
 Meet the master artisans, from the elders to the third generation, and take a piece of handmade history home with you.

 As dusk approaches, make your way to the Mountainside Theatre for the second oldest outdoor drama in the United States, Unto These Hills.
 Talented native actors are adorned in spectacular traditional dress and perform ceremonial dance and song, while reenacting the most profound periods of their history.
 The drama is set amidst ornate sets complete with fog, fire and thundering surround-sound effects.
 And it all takes place under the dazzling summer stars of the Smoky Mountains (May 1 – Mid-October).

 Things to Know Before You Go

-If some crave outdoor activity, the Cherokee area is a playground for fishing, hiking, tubing… at the back door of the Great Smoky Mountains National Park.
+If you crave outdoor activity, the Cherokee area is a playground for fishing, hiking, tubing all at the front door of the Great Smoky Mountains National Park.

-Local’s favorites: Country Boy BBQ, Granny’s Kitchen, and Sassy Sunflowers Bakery & Café.
+Local’s favorites: Granny’s Kitchen, and Sassy Sunflowers Bakery & Café.

 Photos by Jeremy Wilson.